Jacky-Chang1024/CSC1002/hw2/design_doc.md

 ## 4. Some Details
 The Usage of some global variables are stated in comments

-The speed of monster was random around the snake, and the snake will get slower if it ate food.
+The speed of monster was random around the snake.